Results

 R. wrist: 48.01

-As can be seen from the sampled images using a keypoint segmentation consistency acquisition function, most sampled actions involve occlusions which are expected.
+We first started by sampling images using a keypoint segmentation consistency acquisition function, most sampled actions involve occlusions which are expected.
 However, a big problem with keypoint-based strategies is that segmentations are very coarse in earlier stages with fewer data, and thus key points could be off even for simple poses.
 On the contrary, most mistakes are fine-grained in the later stages, and key points don’t give enough signal.